HAL-G1THuB/jsonpiler/README.md

 ## What's New

-- **Significantly improved parser slowness caused by changes in the previous version**
+- **Added functionality to cache and reuse string literals**.
-- **Added the ability to dynamically change stack allocations (currently unused)**
+- **Generalized variable generation in assembly**.
-- **The format of the error statement was fixed.**
+- **Significantly renamed structures for clarity**.
-- Created a new function `global`.
+- Significantly improved parser slowness caused by changes in the previous version
-- Changed the structure of the variable table.
+- Added the ability to dynamically change stack allocations (currently unused)
-- `begin` now introduces a new scope.
+- The format of the error statement was fixed.

 [CHANGELOG (Markdown)](https://github.com/HAL-G1THuB/jsonpiler/tree/main/CHANGELOG.md)